Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift

 The dress patterns offered suggested the appropriate age for wearing the outfits but most were for ages 14-20.
 After age 20, what was a gal to wear?
 No answer to this question was presented.

-The wordage used to describe fashion was a bit different in those days.
+The language used to describe fashion was a bit different in those days.
 The word 'frock' was often used instead of the word, 'dress.'
 And if the outfit was supposed to be worn for good times and fun, it was referred to as 'gay.'

 Evening gowns were often mentioned.
 Even middle-class women wore evening gowns back then.
 A popular look for evening wear was modern Grecian, a classic, yet romantic look with dresses cut on the bias creating a sleek elegance.

 Historic Dress Patterns of the 1930s

-The lovely gray outfit at the right looks like a suit but is a one piece dress with the high waist typical of 1932 fashion design.
+The lovely gray outfit above looks like a suit but is a one-piece dress with a high waist typical of 1932 fashion design.
 The red scarf offers a jaunty note to the clean lines of this attractive frock.
 Pattern design by Shiaparelli.

 The black dress with a red belt is by Bruyere of tailored chiffon.
 The crossed bands accentuate the diagonal, a slenderizing touch.

-Notice that both models wear hats, dur rigueur for the well dressed woman of the time.
+Notice that both models wear hats, de rigueur for the well-dressed woman of the time.

-The gray dress at right features a loose, draped collar and a popular new accessory, a soft, crushed scarf.
-Pattern by Lucille Paray
+The gray dress above features a loose, draped collar and a popular new accessory, a soft, crushed scarf.
+Pattern by Lucille Paray.

 The red print dress is by Shiaparelli.
 The slenderizing bodice and diagonal lines accentuated the clean lines and tubular look that was prominent in 1932 fashions.
 Note the smart buttons added as trim.

 Sportswear of 1932

 The four sportswear dress patterns were featured as 'what to wear when you play.'
 Suggested fabrics were rough surfaced, ribbed, or nubby.

 - The neckline is high as is the waist.
 The dress features an interesting, diagonally closed bodice with large buttons.
 Notice the flared sleeves.
 By Agnes Drecoll.